Oikos-Genomics/OikosMap/README.md

 `OikosMap` initially checks that all files in `--indlist` are present in `--indir`, throwing an error if they are not.
 Assuming inputs are fine, it then trims files with `fastp` (v.1.0.1, [Chen et al. 2018](https://academic.oup.com/bioinformatics/article/34/17/i884/5093234)) on default settings.

-If the refseq is not indexed, we use `samtools faidx`(v.1.18, [Daneck et al. 2021](https://academic.oup.com/gigascience/article/10/2/giab008/6137722)) to do so.
+If the refseq is not indexed, we use `bwa index` (v.0.7.17-r1188, [Li 2013](https://arxiv.org/abs/1303.3997)) and `samtools faidx`(v.1.18, [Daneck et al. 2021](https://academic.oup.com/gigascience/article/10/2/giab008/6137722)) to do so.
-Trimmed files are then mapped to the provided indexed `--refseq` with `bwa mem` (v.0.7.17-r1188, [Li 2013](https://arxiv.org/abs/1303.3997)), and the output bamfiles are then post-processed with `samtools`.
+Trimmed files are then mapped to the provided indexed `--refseq` with `bwa mem`, and the output bamfiles are then post-processed with `samtools`.

 Once mapping finishes, all `bam` files are fed into `bcftools mpileup/call` (v.1.15.1, [Daneck et al. 2021](https://academic.oup.com/gigascience/article/10/2/giab008/6137722)) to produce a vcf.